 How much does a pediatric dental visit cost?

-According to DentalPlans.com, the average cost per child ranges from $ 65 to $ 100 per child per checkup without dental insurance.
-Children should have a dental checkup twice a year.
+According to DentalPlans.com, the average cost per child is $ 65 to $ 100 per child per exam without dental insurance.
+Children should have a dental check-up twice a year.

 Is pediatric dentist more expensive?